openstack-archive/qinling/README.rst

 .. note::

-   Qinling refers to Qinling Mountains in southern Shaanxi Province in China.
+   Qinling (is pronounced "tʃinliŋ") refers to Qinling Mountains in southern Shaanxi Province in China.
 The mountains provide a natural boundary between North and South China and support a huge variety of plant and wildlife, some of which is found nowhere else on Earth.

 Qinling is Function as a Service for OpenStack.
 This project aims to provide a platform to support serverless functions (like AWS Lambda).
 Qinling supports